-Obama admin let Russian lawyer who met Trump Jr. into US after visa block
+Obama administration let Russian lawyer who met Trump Jr. into US after visa block

 A spokesman for the Senate Judiciary Committee told Fox News that they had yet to receive a response.

-The State Department did not confirm or deny that Veselnitskaya even applied for a visa, but told Fox News that the department is prohibited the Immigration and Nationality Act from discussing individual visa cases.
+The State Department did not confirm or deny that Veselnitskaya even applied for a visa, but told Fox News that the department is prohibited by the Immigration and Nationality Act from discussing individual visa cases.
 The State Department did, however, tell Fox News that all visa applications are adjudicated on a case-by-case basis.

 The Hill reported on Wednesday that it was the Obama Department of Justice that granted Veselnitskaya her temporary parole allowing her into the country to help a client on a court case in the New York federal court.